kchen429/TTRL_based_model/README.md

 pip install -r requirements.txt

-bash examples/ttrl/aime.sh
+bash examples/ttrl/Qwen-2.5-Math/aime.sh
 ```

+> [!NOTE]
+> - You can use the script [data/preprocess.py](https://github.com/PRIME-RL/TTRL/blob/main/verl/data/preprocess.py) to convert data from the `JSON` format to the `Parquet` format for training with verl.
+> - We provide scripts in the `verl/examples/ttrl` directory for running TTRL on multiple models across various benchmarks.
+> - For further details regarding the code, please refer to the [verl documentation](https://verl.readthedocs.io/en/latest/index.html).

 We additionally conducted three independent runs using the preview version of our code.
 Two of the runs achieved a pass@1 of 43.3, while one run reached 46.7.
 Please refer to the [Weights & Biases logs](https://wandb.ai/truman-yx-zuo-nlp/TTRL/workspace).

-*All experiments were conducted on 8 * NVIDIA A100 80GB GPUs.*
+*All experiments were conducted on 8 x NVIDIA A100 80GB GPUs.*

 <details>
 <summary>